LEADING OFF: Mariners brawl in clubhouse, Rizzo hurts foot

 LET’S BE FRIENDS

-Still in contention for a postseason spot, the Seattle Mariners apparently have some internal issues that need sorting out.
-A brawl involving several Mariners players broke out in their clubhouse Tuesday several hours before a game against Baltimore at Safeco Field.
-Shortstop Jean Segura, catcher Mike Zunino and other players were involved in the skirmish.
-Moments after center fielder Dee Gordon politely asked reporters to leave the locker room, the double doors burst open with players shoving and shouting.
-“Our guys are working through it and talking through it,” Mariners manager Scott Servais said.
+Still in contention for a postseason spot, the Seattle Mariners seem to have some internal issues that need sorting out.
+A brawl broke out in the team’s clubhouse Tuesday several hours before a game against Baltimore at Safeco Field.
+Mariners shortstop Jean Segura and teammate Dee Gordon apparently tangled, while catcher Mike Zunino and other players tried to break up the skirmish.
+Moments after Gordon politely asked reporters to leave the locker room, the double doors burst open with players shoving and shouting.
+Segura was on the ground in the fracas.
+“Our guys are working through it and talking through it,” manager Scott Servais said.
 “It happens a lot more than you know.
 Almost every year you see it.
 Sometimes it brings teams together. … Things reach a boiling point and you have to get it off your chest.”

 FOOT BALL